What is the Fish Project?

 • Sometimes a treat (e.g. Little Debbie, Cheetos, etc.)

 Where does the food come from?

-• Purchases from Chattanooga Area Food Bank – mainly CAFB
+• Primarily from the purchases from Chattanooga Area Food Bank

 Where does the Financial Support come from?